-Under the Unified Program, application forms are standardized and consolidated, inspections are combined where possible, annual fees for each program element are merged into a single fee system, and enforcement procedures are made more consistent.
-The goal of the Unified Program is to create a more cohesive, effective and efficient program.
-As part of this program, the State has assessed a service fee (surcharge) to fund their oversight activities; the local agency collects the surcharge for the state, but retains no portion of it.
+Under the Unified Program, annual fees for each program element are merged into a single fee system, a single combined operating permit is issued, inspections are combined where possible, and enforcement procedures are made more consistent.
+The goal of the Unified Program is to ensure hazardous material safety in a cohesive, effective and efficient program.
+As part of this program, the State has assessed service fees (surcharges) to fund their oversight activities; the local agency collects the surcharge for the state, but retains no portion of it.

 CUPA PROGRAM ELEMENTS

-A business is required to establish and submit a Business Plan if the facility handles hazardous material equal to or greater than 55 gallons, 500 pounds or 200 cubic feet at any time during the year.
-Examples of common materials considered to be hazardous are all types of fuels (including propane), oil (including both new and used oil), paints, inks, solvents, compressed gas over 200 cubic feet at or above 15 psi and those materials which require a Material Safety Data Sheet (MSDS) or have a NFPA rating of 1 or higher for health, flammability, reactivity or have a specific hazard.
+A business is required to establish and submit a Business Plan if the facility handles hazardous material in quantity equal to or greater than 55 gallons, 500 pounds or 200 cubic feet at any time during the year.
+Examples of common materials considered to be hazardous are all types of fuels (including propane), oil (including both new and used oil), paints, inks, solvents, compressed gases and those materials for which the manufacturer has established a Safety Data Sheet (SDS) or have a NFPA/HMIS rating of 1 or higher for health, flammability, reactivity or have a specific hazard.